Exchange Bank reports 5% decline in 2019 earnings, citing one-time items

-That’s because Exchange Bank’s founder Frank Doyle wanted the bank to be locally owned, so he placed his equity stake — 50.44 percent of the common stock — in a perpetual trust.
+The bank was co-founded by father and son Manville Doyle and Frank Doyle in 1890 and the Doyle family placed its equity stake — 50.44% of the common stock — in a perpetual trust.
 The trust funds the Frank P. Doyle and Polly O’Meara Doyle Scholarship Fund for eligible students at Santa Rosa Junior College.
-The scholarships have helped thousands of local residents.
-The trust received about $3.3 million in Exchange Bank stock dividends during 2018.
+It provided about $3.75 million in scholarship money last year through dividends, Jahn said.